NCSU-Libraries/circa/README.md

 These instructions should help you get a local development version up and running.
 Better options for providing a development environment (like Vagrant) are in the works.

+## Clone repo and install gems

+1. Clone this repository to your local machine
+2. `cd` into the local Circa directory (the one you just cloned)
+3. Run `bundle install` to install gems

+## Install Solr and add core

 Before you can begin, you will need access to a running Solr instance.
 To install Solr locally:

 1. Download the most recent version from http://lucene.apache.org/solr/
 2. Unzip/decompress the downloaded files somewhere on your local machine
-3. `cd` into the Solr root directory, e.g. 'solr-6.6.0' - the rest of these instructions assume you are in this directory
+3. `cd` into the Solr root directory, e.g. 'solr-6.6.0' (the rest of these instructions assume you are in this directory)
 4. Start Solr by running `bin/solr start`

-5. Add a new core for Circa:
+Next you need to add a Solr core for Circa.

 1. Create a directory for core files:<br>
 `mkdir ./server/solr/circa`
 2. Symlink to solr config included in this repo with this command, replacing `<full path to circa>` with the actual full path to your locally cloned copy of this repo:<br>
 `ln -s <full path to circa>/solr_conf ./server/solr/circa/conf`
 3. Create the core:<br>
 `bin/solr create -c circa`

-6. If you navigate (in your browser) to localhost:8983 you should see the Solr admin UI, and 'circa' should be included in the 'Core Selector' dropdown on the left.
+If you navigate (in your browser) to localhost:8983 you should see the Solr admin UI, and 'circa' should be included in the 'Core Selector' dropdown on the left.
 If so, you are ready to go.

-Once Solr is running you are ready to proceed:

-1. Clone this repository to your local machine
-2. `cd` into the local Circa directory (the one you just cloned)
-3. Run `bundle install` to install gems
-4. Update YAML config files as described in the 'Configuration' section below.
-5. Once the configuration is done, run this to set up your database:<br>
-`bundle exec rake db:schema:load`
-6. Populate the database with default values:<br>
-`bundle exec rake db:seed`
-7. Circa requires all users to log in, so you will need to create an admin user to start.
-Run this:<br>
-`bundle exec rake users:create_admin`<br>
-This will create a default admin user, with username/email: 'admin@circa' and password 'circa_admin'.
-You will want to edit this user from within Circa if and when you move to production or deploy to a publicly accessible server.

-You should now be ready to run Circa locally.
-Start the server with<br>
-`rails server`
-Then go to localhost:3000 in your browser and log in (admin@circa/circa-admin)

-# Configuration
+## Configuration

 Several YAML files are used to set environment variables used by the application to facilitate communication with other systems and components.
 In each case, settings can be made per environment, with the ability to define inheritable default values.
 Settings defined at the environment level will override the defaults.